Tito-74/Anitas-Kitchen/README.md

-# Anitas Kitchen Web
+# Project Name: Anitas Kitchen Web
-# Langat Tito Kipkirui
+# Author: Langat Tito Kipkirui
 ## Project Description
 This is a web page for a restaurant , it contains pictures of menu that is offered .